Reports of new allegations on open cases are treated similarly to new protective intervention reports.

 - Report all allegations of sexual or physical abuse or serious neglect to the police.

-- Consult ACSASS for an Aboriginal or a Torres Strait Islander child.
+- Consult with the Aboriginal Child Specialist Advice and Support Service (ACSASS) for an Aboriginal or a Torres Strait Islander child.

-- At intake phase – record the new allegation as a case note, update the essential information categories and include the information in your intake risk assessment.
+- Update the essential information categories and include the information in your intake risk assessment.

 At investigation phase

-- The new allegation is investigated and assessed concurrently with the initial report
+- Investigate and assess the new allegation concurrently with the initial report.

-- Each evidence based factor within the essential information categories identified in the new allegation report requires assessment to confirm its status (such as confirmed).
+- Assess and confirm the status of each evidence-based factor within the essential information categories identified in the new allegation report

 - Complete the risk assessment including both the initial reported concerns and the new allegation.

-- Update the essential information categories are updated and review the risk assessment.
+- Ensure the essential information categories are updated and review the risk assessment.

 - Record an outcome for both the initial report and the new allegation on CRIS.